 The lounge is easy to find and there are multiple different ways to get in.
 The lounge is also inexpensive related to the price level at Arlanda Airport.
 The lack of a Diners Club entry method is a small minus.

 The lounge has stylish wooden decoration and it looks modern.
-Scandinavian design is well visible in this lounge.
-However, it is easily noticeable that small details in the lounge look old and more renovation are needed.
+The scandinavian design is well visible in this lounge.
+However, it is easily noticeable that small details in the lounge look old and more renovation is needed.
 They have two small toilets which were quite untidy during our visit.

 Food and Drinks